Dive into the Vibrant Matsuri and Japanese Festivals: From Odori Celebrations to the Iconic Takayama Matsuri

 Dates:

-Perhaps more than anything else, the biggest highlight and must-see attraction of the Takayama Festival is the beautifully adorned matsuri-yatai(festival floats).
+Perhaps more than anything else, the biggest highlight and must-see attraction of the Takayama Matsuri is the beautifully adorned matsuri-yatai(festival floats).
 Boasting unparalleled beauty, the hand-pulled yatai are extremely valuable, having been designated as important tangible folk cultural properties of Japan, with the craftsmanship of the Hida masters and the delicacy of Japanese traditional crafts put on display for all to see.

 Other highlights are the “Karakuri Hounou” performance, in which lifelike marionettes mounted on the yatai perform trapeze acrobatic tricks; the “Modoshi-guruma” performance, in which the yatai are turned and maneuvered using wheels; and the beauty of the “Hida-zome” costumes worn at the festival.